 - Unfortunately, sometimes the team makes the work atmosphere difficult, resulting in delays.
 In this case, each party blames the other for the delay.

 One of the main steps in the delay analysis is to research the project’s documents to identify causes like those above that delayed the project.
-The methodology used in determining impact of these factors is the heart of the difficulty of this type of analysis.
-Using critical path method (CPM) scheduling provides analysts with the needed tools to conduct a proper analysis.
+The methodology used in determining the impact of these factors is the heart of the difficulty of this type of analysis.
+Using the critical path method (CPM) scheduling provides analysts with the needed tools to conduct a proper analysis.
 The CPM method and the relevant software give the user the ability to tie the schedule’s activities by logical relationships by performing the following basic steps:

 - Define the activities